alexgenon/chiffres-et-lettres/README.md

 On the UI side, there is a ReactJS component in charge of opening a WebSocket to the server and displaying all the messages sent.

-On the server side, a dedicated router is defined using `handleWebsocketMessages`.
-The akka flow defined to process the WebSocket requests
-simply forwards the messages to/from the Livelogging actor.
+On the server side, a dedicated route is defined using `handleWebsocketMessages`.
+The akka flow defined to process the WebSocket requests simply forwards the messages to/from the Livelogging actor.
 The Livelogging actor also receives messages from other actors that it then send to the WebSocket, via the materialized flow.